Dudhwa National Park

 Attractions in Dudhwa

 From Dudhwa National Park, the tourists can make a fine excursion towards the unique Frog Temple.
-Frog temple is located in the town of Oel in Lakhimpur Kheri district of Uttar Pradesh.
+Frog temple is located in the town of Oel in the Lakhimpur Kheri district of Uttar Pradesh.
 It is situated on the way between Lakhimpur to Sitapur.
 Lakhimpur Kheri is around 130 km from Lucknow, the capital of the state.

 Surat Bhawan Palace

 Surat Bhawan Palace is situated in Lakhimpur Kheri, near Dudhwa Tiger Reserve and National Park, in the Terai region of Uttar Pradesh.
 Built in 1894, the Surat Bhawan Palace is made in Indo-Sarasenic style and is composed of ten bedrooms, one large dining room with a pantry and two lounges.
-The palace set in a large green, nine acre retreat is eight km. away from the park with its eastern entrance facing the reserve.
+The palace is set in a large green, nine acre retreat is eight km. away from the park with its eastern entrance facing the reserve.
 Maharajas and Governors of different provinces, all were attracted by the wildlife of Dudhwa and Serene Surroundings.

 Major Attraction of the Park